aws-samples/ec2-topology-aware-for-slurm/README.md

 In November 2023, AWS announced the [Instance Topology API](https://aws.amazon.com/about-aws/whats-new/2023/11/instance-topology-api-ml-hpc-workloads/).
 It provides customers a unique per account hierarchical view of the relative proximity between Amazon EC2 instances.
-To learn more, please visit the [EC2 User Guide] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-topology.html).
+To learn more, please visit the [EC2 User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-topology.html).

 This solution walks you through the steps to:
 - Create a topology configuration for Slurm based the EC2 Instance topology information.